dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 The first stage utilizes CCSR - 2x upscale.\
 Second stage utilizes SUPIR - 4K size.\
-Third stage utilizes SD ULTIMATE UPSCALE - 8K size.
+Third stage utilizes SD ULTIMATE UPSCALE - 8K size.\

+The workflow is designed to save the result of each stage.